Slavery Abolition Act 1833

 The Slavery Abolition Act 1833 (3 & 4 Will.
 4. c.
 73) was an act of the Parliament of the United Kingdom which abolished slavery in the British Empire by way of compensated emancipation.
 The act was legislated by Whig Prime Minister Charles Grey, 2nd Earl Grey's reforming administration, and it was enacted by ordering the British government to purchase the freedom of all slaves in the British Empire, and by outlawing the further practice of slavery in the British Empire.
-The Act explictly delineated 19 separate pots of compensation covering the Caribbean, South Africa, and Mauritius.
+The Act explicitly delineated 19 separate pots of compensation covering the Caribbean, South Africa, and Mauritius.
 Although Britain, Canada, Australia, and New Zealand were technically included, these had relatively few slaves at this time for other reasons.
 India was excluded.
 Around 800,000 freed slaves were attested in the claims process.

 While the 1833 Act was a landmark, it did not end slavery throughout the entire British sphere of influence.
 The Act explicitly excluded territories like British India, where slavery was addressed separately by the Indian Slavery Act, 1843.
-In regions colonized later, such as Nigeria, the abolition of pre-existing local systems of slavery was a gradual process that extended into the early 20th century.
+In regions colonised later, such as Nigeria, the abolition of pre-existing local systems of slavery was a gradual process that extended into the early 20th century.
 Furthermore, in British protectorates, which retained their own local laws, the institution persisted for much longer.
 For example, slavery in Bahrain was not legally abolished until 1937.